-HDX: A NEW THERAPY FOR A NEW MEMBRANE
+HDx: A NEW THERAPY FOR A NEW MEMBRANE

-The new term "HDx "is the technique terminology for the application of HRO membranes in clinical dialysis.
+The new term expanded hemodiaylsis (HDx therapy) is the technique terminology for the application of HRO membranes in clinical dialysis.
 The term defines a treatment where diffusion and convection are conveniently combined inside a hollow fiber dialyzer equipped with an HRO membrane.
 A dialysis machine with ultrafiltration control is required, but no replacement solution or elevated ultrafiltration rates are needed to perform the therapy.
 See Figure 3.